About

 Cto

-After he completed his doctorate graduating summa cum laude at the Institute for Materials in Electrical Engineering (IAM-WET) at KIT.
+After that he completed his doctorate graduating summa cum laude at the Institute for Materials in Electrical Engineering (IAM-WET) at KIT.
 As part of an industry project with an automotive manufacturer, he researched the low frequency behavior of NMC cathodes and aging of lithium-ion-batteries.
 For his doctoral thesis, he received the Carl Freudenberg Prize.